DoctorLogicProduct/DoctorLogicProduct.github.io/landing-pages/draft-local-market-report.md

   component_css: feature
   img_alignment: Right
   class: ''
-  headline: 'How Search Engines Work & Meta Tags '
+  headline: View your competitors at a glance
-  text: 'In order to succeed with SEO, you need to understand SEO.
-We''ll discuss
+  text: It’s never been easier to quickly identify your local competition.
+We determine
-    how search engines are programmed and how meta tags affect the way your website ranks. '
+    your competitor score based on the number of competitors within a certain drive time (not zip codes).
+This allows you to get a real understanding of how competitive your local market really is.
   btn: []
   wistia-link: []
   img: "/uploads/21.png"